 top of page

-is an investigation that looks at the family archive as a binary historical document that protects heteronormative narratives imposed by patriarchal structures.
-These impositions imply a sexist order that separates the masculine from the feminine and marginalizes identities that are outside this political-biological mechanism.
+Artistic investigation that examines family photographs and their function as a binary historical document that upholds heteroparental narratives imposed by patriarchal structures.
+These impositions establish an order that separates the masculinefrom the feminine and marginalizes identities that reject cisnormative biopolitical control.

 I grew up in a family surrounded by women and lonely maternities.
 I grew up watching the absence of fatherhood.
 Men were less than women, but they decided and invoked blind strength.
 At 12, I began to recognize my diversity.

 I understood that I was not in it.
 I also could say that this person, who is apparently me, was an imposed representation.
 I began to visit other family archives of LGBTIQ+ people and my questions became certain.
 My story, and that of my chosen family, has something in common.
 The early years of our personal memories do not represent who we are.
 Every diverse gesture was censored.
 Most childhoods, trans, non-binary, queer and sex-diverse, we must raise ourselves alone, rethink the idea of home and fight for our rights.
-Dead family is a work that intervenes in the family archive.
-It is a photographic intervention, but also a political one.
-It is a naturally collective project that needs the voice and the gaze of the LGBTIQ+ community.
-This collaborative nature allows each person to intervene their own archives as a way to regain control of their own history and generate a counter-archive that evidences the systematic violence experienced as LGBTIQ+ children.
-Also to build a more diverse visual memory for the future.
+Is a work that intervenes in the family archive.
+This activation of queer memory proposes a photographic and political intervention.
+It is a collective project that requires the voice and perspective of the LGBTIQ+ community.
+The collaborative nature of this work allows each person to intervene in their own archives as a way to reclaim control over their history and generate a counter-archive that exposes the systemic violence suffered by LGBTIQ+ childhoods.

 bottom of page